-The eLearning Pre-Work will be available in May for participants registered for summer professional learning.
-The Pre-Work should be completed prior to attending their first session.
+The eLearning Pre-Work course will be available at least 1 week prior to the start of the event you are registered for.
+The Pre-Work should be completed prior to attending your first session.

-How will participants know about the eLearning Pre-Work for Summer Institute?
+How will participants know about the eLearning Pre-Work?

 Participants will receive an email with step-by-step instructions for how to access the Pre-Work.
-The Pre-Work will be available in May.
-AVID Center will also send out a second reminder email to participants prior to the start of Summer Institute.
+AVID Center will also send out a second reminder email to participants prior to the start of the professional learning.

 How much time is needed to complete the Pre-Work?

 How many hours of face-to-face training will Summer Institute include?

 Face-to-face Community of Practice time will be 12 hours, the General Session will be 1 hour, Site Team time will be 5 hours, and there is one optional 1½ hour AVID 101 pre-session offered at two different times on Day 0.
 For more information, please see the Summer Institute Daily Schedule at a Glance.

 The following specifications describe the technical standards officially supported by AVID and its online learning partners.
 If your system does not meet these requirements, you may still be able to access the online modules, but you may experience technical issues when running the courseware.